Woman found in ditch in Co Wexford not victim of foul play

 Gardaí believe that a woman whose body was found in a ditch in Co Wexford was not the victim of foul play even though they have to wait on further test results to establish what caused her death.

-Senior officers are satisfied following the completion of a postmortem by Assistant State Pathologist, Dr Linda Mulligan on Tuesday that the woman had not suffered any trauma or injury as a result of foul play.
+Senior officers are satisfied following the completion of a postmortem at Waterford University Hospital by Assistant State Pathologist, Dr Linda Mulligan on Tuesday that the woman had not suffered any trauma or injury as a result of foul play.

 However Dr Mulligan needs to carry out a number of toxicology tests on the woman’s remains to try and establish the exact cause of death and this may take several weeks.